byteben/Win32App-Migration-Tool/README.md

 New-Win32App -SiteCode "BB1" -ProviderMachineName "SCCM1.byteben.com" -AppName "Microsoft Edge Chromium *" -ExportLogo -PackageApps -CreateApps -ResetLog -NoOGV

 ## Version History

+**Version 1.08.29.01 - 29/08/2021 - BETA**
+- Default to not copy content locally
+- Use -DownloadContent switch to copy content to local working folder
+- Fixed an issue when the source content folder has a space in the path

 **Version 1.03.27.02 - 27/03/2021 - BETA**
 - Fixed a grammar issue when creating the Working Folders